 Outstanding Publication on New Zealand Ecology

-We now invite nominations for the Outstanding Publication on New Zealand Ecology award.
-Please email your nomination to the awards convenor, Margaret Stanley (mc.stanley@auckland.ac.nz) by 31 July 2024.
+Nominations for the Outstanding Publication on New Zealand Ecology award are currently closed.
+For more information please contact the awards convenor, Margaret Stanley (mc.stanley@auckland.ac.nz).

 Aims of the award